pavloo/traker/README.md

 rails g traker:rspec test
 ```

+### CLI
+Traker exposes a command line interface.
+Commands implemented so far:

+1) `traker list` - lists pending (those that haven't been run in the current environment) tasks.
+Available options:
+* `-a, --all` - list all tasks in the current environment

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.